ynojima/guideline/README.md

 ```
 > cd {your repository directory}
+> git checkout 1.0.x
 > build-html_en.bat
 ```

 ### Build a PDF file for the Japanese

 Please execute the `build-pdf.sh`.
-If build is successful, PDF file(`TERASOLUNAServerFrameworkForJavaDevelopmentGuideline.pdf`) generate to the `{your repository}/build/latex/` directory.
+If build is successful, PDF file(`TERASOLUNAGlobalFrameworkDevelopmentGuideline.pdf`) generate to the `{your repository}/build/latex/` directory.

 ```
 $ cd {your repository directory}
+$ git checkout 1.0.x
 $ ./build-pdf.sh
 ```

 ### Build a PDF file for the English

 Please execute the `build-pdf_en.sh`.
-If build is successful, PDF file(`TERASOLUNAServerFrameworkForJavaDevelopmentGuideline.pdf`) generate to the `{your repository}/build_en/latex/` directory.
+If build is successful, PDF file(`TERASOLUNAGlobalFrameworkDevelopmentGuideline.pdf`) generate to the `{your repository}/build_en/latex/` directory.

 ```
 $ cd {your repository directory}
+$ git checkout 1.0.x
 $ ./build-pdf_en.sh
 ```

 ## Terms of use

-Terms of use refer to [here](https://github.com/terasolunaorg/guideline/blob/master/source_en/Introduction/TermsOfUse.rst).
+Terms of use refer to [here](https://github.com/terasolunaorg/guideline/blob/1.0.x/source_en/Introduction/TermsOfUse.rst).